An Adaptive Stochastic Sequential Quadratic Programming with Differentiable Exact Augmented Lagrangians: Introduction

-Practical stochastic line search methods with convergence theories have been developed only recently. \cite{Vaswani2019Painless} studied SGD with line search for convex and nonconvex finite-sum problems as in \eqref{pro:finite}.
-They proved convergence in the case when the optimizer $\bx^\star$ interpolates the data, that is $\nabla f(\tx, \xi_i) = 0, \forall i$.
-The interpolation condition may hold in over-parameterized problems in machine learning \citep{Oymak2020Moderate}, however, it does not hold for general stochastic problems. \cite{Bandeira2014Convergence, Chen2017Stochastic, Gratton2017Complexity, Blanchet2019Convergence} studied convergence of stochastic trust-region methods, where the stepsizes are absorbed in stochastic local quadratic models. \cite{Cartis2017Global} established the expected iteration complexity of stochastic line search for nonconvex objectives, while requiring the function evaluations to be computed exactly. \cite{Serafino2020LSOS} allowed for stochastic function evaluations, but only proved the convergence results for strongly convex objectives.
-Finally, \cite{Paquette2020Stochastic} generalized the analysis in \cite{Cartis2017Global} and \cite{Serafino2020LSOS} by applying the framework of martingales in \cite{Blanchet2019Convergence}, and obtained convergence guarantees for stochastic line search with convex and nonconvex objectives.
+Without constraints, numerous first- and second-order methods have also been reported for solving stochastic problems.
+We refer to \cite{Bottou2018Optimization, Berahas2020investigation} for a recent review.
+One practical concern for stochastic methods is the adaptivity of the stepsize.
+A growing body of literature has generalized the natural line search for gradient descent to stochastic line search by dynamically controlling the sample size for computing the gradient estimates \citep{Friedlander2012Hybrid, Byrd2012Sample, Krejic2013Line, De2017Automated, Bollapragada2018Adaptive}.
+However, most of works study convex problems, do not provide convergence guarantees for the line search, and use sample size selection strategies that depend on unknown quantities such as the true gradient.
+Practical stochastic stepsize selection methods with convergence guarantees have been developed only recently. \cite{Bandeira2014Convergence, Chen2017Stochastic, Gratton2017Complexity, Curtis2019Stochastic, Blanchet2019Convergence, Curtis2020fully} studied stochastic trust-region methods, where stepsizes are absorbed in local quadratic models. \cite{Cartis2017Global} established the expected iteration complexity of stochastic line search for nonconvex objectives, while required function evaluations to be computed exactly. \cite{Serafino2020LSOS} allowed for stochastic evaluations, but only proved convergence for strongly convex objectives.
+Finally, \cite{Paquette2020Stochastic} generalized the analysis in \cite{Cartis2017Global} and \cite{Serafino2020LSOS} by applying the martingale framework in \cite{Blanchet2019Convergence}, and obtained convergence guarantees for stochastic line search with both convex and nonconvex objectives.